Geometry of extensions of free groups via automorphisms with fixed points on the complex of free factors: Preliminaries

 A splitting $\alpha_1\cdot\alpha_2\cdots\cdot \alpha_k$ of a non trivial path or circuit $\alpha$ is a \textit{complete splitting} if each component $\alpha_i$ is either a single edge in an irreducible stratum, an indivisible Nielsen path, an exceptional path (see \cite[Definition 4.1]{FH-11}) or a \emph{taken} connecting path in a zero stratum (see \cite[Definition 4.4]{FH-11}).
-A complete splitting of a finite path or a circuit in $G$ is thus a very special kind of splitting which gives us excellent control when iterated under $f_\#$.

 \emph{Completely split improved relative train track (CT) maps } are topological representatives with particularly nice properties.
 In particular, for each edge $E$ in each irreducible stratum, the path $f_\#(E)$ is completely split.
 Moreover, for each taken connecting path $\alpha$ in each zero stratum, the path $f_\#(\alpha)$ is completely split.
 CT maps are guaranteed to exist for \textit{rotationless} (see Definition 3.13 \cite{FH-11}) outer automorphisms, as has been shown in the following Theorem 4.28 from \cite{FH-11}. \begin{lemma} For each rotationless $\phi\in \out$ and each increasing sequence $\mathcal{F}$ of $\phi$-invariant free factor systems, there exists a CT map $f:G\rightarrow G$ that is a topological representative for $\phi$ and $f$ realizes $\mathcal{F}$. \end{lemma}